Burnett01/fs-capture/README.md

 We've all been to that point where we want to query a file/folder in a convenient way.

-Perhaps a file and a folder share the same name and sometimes we don't even know the extension beforehand.
+Perhaps a file and a folder share the same name and sometimes we don't even know the extension.

 And what if we just want to gather those files/folders in a specific order?